Rabbit0w0/EdgeBB/README.md

 EdgeBB is a modern blog system.

-Welcome to my blog: http://mcegde.ink/
+Welcome to my blog: http://mcedge.ink/

+__This system was a fork from typecho/typecho__